 - CSLC 30101: Introduction to Second Language Acquisition (Spring)

 Pre-Requisite: CSLC 20301

 - CSLC 30102: Methods in Second Language Teaching (Fall)

 - CSLC 40000: TESOL Practicum (Fall, Spring, and Summer)

 Pre-Requisite: CSLC 20301, 20303, 20302/20304, 30101, and 30102

 Declaring the Minor

 Ideally, students should apply for admission to the minor before their junior year and be in good academic standing.
-Those interested in declaring a minor in TESOL should schedule an appointment with the CSLC's Director of Undergraduate Studies, Dr. Denise Ayo.
+Those interested in declaring a minor in TESOL should schedule an appointment with one of CSLC's staff members.

 Students do not have to be enrolled in the minor to take TESOL Courses, and anyone interested in TESOL are encouraged to sign up to the CSLC Information list.